Our union contractors and Local 825 Operating Engineers are proud of a record of quality and safety that has come to define their work.

 This would incorporate a set of qualifications in construction bid specifications to ensure the selection of qualified construction professionals.
 Such language puts bidders on notice that – in addition to the lowest price – quality criteria will be considered when awarding contracts for work on public buildings and other construction projects.

 Contractor Registration for public utility projects

 Senate bill 1945 would have required contractors working on public utility projects to obtain a New Jersey contractor registration to ensure that public utility work is performed at the highest level of quality, skill and responsibility.
-Although vetoed by former Gov. Chris Christie, contractor registration remains an important issue that ELEC will continue to pursue in the new administration.
+Although vetoed by former Gov. Chris Christie, contractor registration remains an important issue that ELEC825 will continue to pursue in the new administration.